cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 standard errors are pretty tight around our best estimate.

-The fitting algorithm itself is attempting the maximise the log-likelihood of the sample mean given the observations (in technical speak).
+The fitting algorithm itself is attempting the maximise the log-likelihood of the observations given the mean (in technical speak).
 You can read [more about likelihoods here](http://www.seascapemodels.org/rstats/2018/04/13/how-to-use-the-AIC.html).

 It is also worth noting that we still need to do assumption checks, like we would for a regression with normal errors.
-That is we should check that the residuals are Poisson distributed and that the residual variance approximately equals the mean.
+For instance, we can check the model's residuals (the difference between the data and the model's predicted values) to see that the residual variance approximately equals the mean.
 A cool way to check assumptions of the Poisson model is to use 'rootograms', look it up.

 The beauty of the link: combining linear models with bespoke distributions to describe natural processes